Doodihealz/MythicPlus/README.md

 ## ❌ Mythic Failure: Outcomes & Penalties

-Should you **fail Mythic mode** by running out of time or losing your keystone aura, the following will occur:
+Should you **fail Mythic mode** by running out of time, the following will occur:

 - All affix-related buffs are removed from nearby enemies.
 - Rating is deducted equal to **half of the points** that would have been gained for that tier.